 These bigger systems also come with greater costs.
 Materials will be more expensive as will a thicker pole to handle increased wind load requirements.
 This is in addition to a more complicated install requiring more people and equipment.
 The batteries alone for these kinds of systems can be over 100 lbs.

-Self-Contained Solar: Adapting to Real-World Conditions
+Self-Contained Solar: Adaptive Capabilities for Real-World Conditions

 One of the most common questions we get is if our lights can last through the night.
 The reason we can confidently answer yes is because we’ve engineered our lights with a number of features so that they remain reliable regardless of conditions while also maximizing performance and reducing cost.
 Three of the most important features in this regard include adaptive capabilities, a variety of lighting profile options and better batteries.

 Locking in performance based on a presumed worst-case scenario presents risks in terms of reliability and misses opportunities to take advantage of good conditions.
-One of the major advantages of First Light self-contained lights are adaptive capabilities that allow each light to predictively adapt to actual installation conditions.
+One of the major advantages of First Light self-contained solar lights are adaptive capabilities that allow each light to predictively adapt to actual installation conditions.
 This allows our lights to maximize lighting performance and reliability, far beyond any statically modelled system.

 When it comes to performance, the most important aspect is delivering effective light for safety or security when users are present.
 This means that light all night, while necessary for some situations, is not always the best option.
 It contributes to light pollution and wastes energy unnecessarily when there are no users or a facility is closed.